n8ur/influxdb_tools/README.md

 the database.

 A systemd timer service runs logger_1m.sh every minute.
-That script runs a separate python script to grab data via ethernet or USB or whatever from each monitored device and write it to the telegraf socket.
+That script runs whatever scripts you want to grab data via ethernet or USB or whatever from each monitored device and write it to the telegraf socket.

+In my setup, logger_1m.sh looks like this:

+#!/bin/bash
+echo "Running logger_1m..."
+/usr/local/bin/therm_usb.py /dev/ttyACM0
+/usr/local/bin/maser_logger.py
+/usr/local/bin/hp5071a.py /dev/ttyUSB0
+echo "Finished logger_1m.sh..."

+It's important that each script have some sort of timeout or other means to terminate if the remote device doesn't respond.
+If it blocks,

 InfluxDB data is not stored in a traditional many-fields-per-time-interval format, so the influx_query.py program will read fields from the database for a specified time range and use the "Flux" query language to perform a pivot function that turns the results into a columnar format table.

 It takes a start and stop time in ISO8601 format, and a string for the number of readings to aggregate (average) for each output line.
 This can be used to thin down the data.
 If you want 1:1 correspondence, set to '1m'.
-(An advantage of calling the aggregation function even when not reducing data is that it results in a timestamp with seconds rather than nanoseconds precision.
-That avoids problems matching up data fields tiny timestamp differences.
-This could of course be done in the Python code, but the aggregate function is a convenient way to handle it.)
+An advantage of calling the aggregation function even when not reducing data is that it results in a timestamp with seconds rather than nanoseconds precision.
+That avoids problems matching up data fields with tiny timestamp differences.
+This could of course be done in the Python code, but the aggregate function is a convenient way to handle it.

 phm_plot.py has turned into a kind of neat tool to put multiple subplots onto a single output figure.
 It will require customization